rust-lang/book/src/ch12-03-improving-error-handling-and-modularity.md

 > ### The Trade-Offs of Using `clone`
 >
 > There’s a tendency among many Rustaceans to avoid using `clone` to fix
 > ownership problems because of its runtime cost.
-In Chapter 13, you’ll learn
+In [Chapter 13][ch13]<!--
-> how to use more efficient methods in this type of situation.
-But for now,
+> ignore -->, you’ll learn how to use more efficient methods in this type of
-> it’s okay to copy a few strings to continue making progress because you’ll
+> situation.
+But for now, it’s okay to copy a few strings to continue making
-> make these copies only once and your filename and query string are very
+> progress because you’ll make these copies only once and your filename and
-> small.
-It’s better to have a working program that’s a bit inefficient than to
+> query string are very small.
+It’s better to have a working program that’s a
-> try to hyperoptimize code on your first pass.
-As you become more experienced
+> bit inefficient than to try to hyperoptimize code on your first pass.
+As you
-> with Rust, it’ll be easier to start with the most efficient solution, but for
+> become more experienced with Rust, it’ll be easier to start with the most
-> now, it’s perfectly acceptable to call `clone`.
+> efficient solution, but for now, it’s perfectly acceptable to call `clone`.

 We’ve updated `main` so it places the instance of `Config` returned by `parse_config` into a variable named `config`, and we updated the code that